Atalaya (plant): Biogeography, habitats and conservation

 Ian D. Cowie, Glenn M. Wightman and Benjamin Stuckey formally scientifically named and described the restricted endemic, unique, Atalaya brevialata subshrub species, in their recently published, Dec 2012, scientific paper.
 Botanists have found this species growing naturally only in a restricted area of the Darwin region of Australia.
 In their formal scientific description Cowie, Wightman and Stuckey have published the species global conservation status (IUCN) of "endangered" under the following criteria "IUCN B1, 2ab (i, ii, iii, iv, v)".
 A. brevialata plants have the unusual and unique nature among Atalaya species of a suffruticose growing habit; meaning, in this case, a species which has evolved from an ancestral group of woody–trunked shrubs or trees into having woody growth only underground and above ground only leafy growth.
 They grow naturally only up to 45 cm tall subshrubs, with the leafy above ground growth that dies back each dry season to the underground woody rootstocks.

 In South Africa three species grow naturally.
 The scarcity of A. natalensis trees and their restricted range has received the global conservation status (IUCN) of "vulnerable D2".
 A. capensis has a global conservation status (IUCN) listing also, of "Lower Risk / conservation dependent" as of Dec 2013.

 In Papua New Guinea A. papuana grows naturally in coast monsoon dune scrub (coastal rainforests on dune soils that become seasonally dry, with deciduous trees), tropical savanna forests and in regenerating areas of regularly burning swamp forests and rainforests.

 Naming and classification

 European science formally named and described the genus Atalaya in 1847, authored by Carl L. Blume, with the Timor type specimen of the species Atalaya salicifolia.

-Two species were formally described in 1965 by Pieter W. Leenhouts in preparations for treatment of the family Sapindaceae in Flora Malesiana.

-In 1981, 1985 and 1991, Sally T. Reynolds scientifically described several new Australian species in two scientific journal articles and in her writing of the Atalaya section of the Flora of Australia (series).
+Two species were formally described in 1965 by Pieter W. Leenhouts in preparations for treatment of the family Sapindaceae in Flora Malesiana.In 1981, 1985 and 1991, Sally T. Reynolds scientifically described several new Australian species in two scientific journal articles and in her writing of the Atalaya section of the Flora of Australia (series).

 Species

-Australian species information was sourced from the authoritative Australian Plant Name Index and Australian Plant Census, the Australian Tropical Rainforest Plants information system, Fruits of the Australian Tropical Rainforest, scientific journal papers, the Flora of New South Wales, and the Flora of Australia.

-Regarding taxa in New Guinea, Malesia and Africa only few information sources were found, such as the Census of Vascular Plants of Papua New Guinea, Flora Malesiana, and the South African National Biodiversity Institute web sites and the IUCN, respectively, thus for these lands this list may be incomplete.
+As of November 2025, Plants of the World Online accepted the following species: